agisnarevaldo/crud-laravel-9/README.md

 ``` bash
    cp .env.example .env
 ```
-Update the `.env` file with your database, queue, and other configuration settings.
+Update the `.env` file with your database, queue, and other configuration settings. <br>
 4. Generate the application key:
 ``` bash
    php artisan key:generate